BrycePearce/CsvToFlatfile/README.md

       sheetName: 'The Nile through time' // the sheet name for your data });

-    // optionally, modify/customize your data, any Flatfile supported record keys are supported.
+    // optionally, modify/customize your data.
+Any Flatfile supported record keys are supported.
     // In this case we'll add a warning message when the number of floods exceeds 11. const modifiedRecordData = recordData.map((parsedWeatherData) => {
         return parsedWeatherData.map((weatherData) => {